-Day 2: Coromandel to Rotoroa
+Day 2: Coromandel to Rotorua

-This morning walk along the cliffs and down to Cathedral Cove (which you might recognize from the Chronicles of Narnia).
+This morning walk along the cliffs and down to Cathedral Cove (which you might recognise from the Chronicles of Narnia).
 With perfect beaches and massive rock arches and columns, it’s one of the most popular spots in the Coromandel.

 Alternatively, take an optional guided Cathedral Cove kayak trip and check out this stunning coastline from a different angle, accompanied by a local dolphin or two if you’re lucky!

 Later this afternoon we head towards Rotorua; en route, we’ll visit Matamata – best known for being the home of Hobbiton.